blockchain-unica/asc1-experiments/use_cases/stateful/permissionless_voting.md

 ### Create voting smart contract

-First of all we must create the voting smart contract.
+First of all, we must create the voting smart contract.
 The contract takes four parameters that represent the range (expressed in rounds) in which an account can opt in and vote to the contract.

 We have the following accounts: